GuayabR/Beatz/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

-## License

-Beatz! is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgements
+## ❤️ Acknowledgements

-- **[Your Favorite Libraries/Tools]**: Mention any tools or libraries that you used.
-- **Special Thanks**: Acknowledge anyone who helped or contributed.
+- **Special Thanks**
+VERIDIAN: Helped recommending songs, suggesting features and bug fixing.
+BWJ: Helped out a ton on coding, he's mainly the sole reason this game is what it is right now.
+Thanks!
+Developed with love by GuayabR.

 ## Contact

-For any questions or feedback, feel free to reach out to GuayabR at [your-email@example.com].
+For any questions or feedback, feel free to reach out to GuayabR at [antonviloriavictorgabriel@gmail.com].

-Thanks for playing!
+# 🚀 Thanks for playing!
+I hope you enjoy Beatz!
+If you have any feedback or encounter any issues, please let me know via contact or social media.
+Happy playing!